skkirtonia/loading-state-generator/README.md

 ```python
 pairwise = [("T2", 1, "T3", 2)]
 ```
-Double slot constraint: a list of tuples where each item (t, s1, s2) indicates that automobiles of type t occupies both slot s1 and s2.
+Double slot constraint: a list of tuples where each item (t, s1, s2) indicates that automobiles of type t occupy both slot s1 and s2.
 ```python
 double_slot = [("T3", 2, 3)]
 ```
-Finally with all types of constraints, the input for the class is prepared as follows:
+Finally, with all types of constraints, the input for the class is prepared as follows:
 ```python
 constraints = (single_car, double_slot, pairwise)
 ```